Your Next Gig Will Not be Your Last

 Sometimes when you have been unemployed for an extended period of time, you need to take what is available to rebuild your self-confidence.
 This makes you a better candidate.

-I know, I know you do not want to take a step back but sometimes you need to ‘suck it up’ and take what is available.
+I know, I know, you do not want to take a step back.
+However, sometimes you need to ‘suck it up’ and take what is available.

 The key message is: do not stop looking as it is not your last gig!Marc Miller